joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 $bool = (bool) new \stdClass(); // true

-// There is no false variant for an object instant.
+// There is no false variant for an object instance.
 ```

 Class using `__toBool()` only: